 CloudBerry lab is trying to keep up with the fascinating pace of the innovations that are rapidly introduced by Amazon Web Services team.
 We are excited about the introduction of CloudFront Access log and glad to announce that we support it in CloudBerry Explorer

 What is CloudFront Access logging?

 CloudFront access log helps you to understand what kind of request served by your CloudFront distributions over time.
 Access logs are activity records that show you details about every request delivered through Amazon CloudFront.
 It is similar to the log file that popular web servers such as Apache or MS IIS generate.
-With the log file you can get feel of the nature of request for your content.
+With the log file, you can get a feel of the nature of a request for your content.